-The SCNS makes available on its homepage (f scns.f doe.org) a report entitled "Courses at Nonregionally Accredited Institutions" that contains a comprehensive listing of all nonpublic institution courses in the SCNS inventory, as well as each course's transfer level and transfer effective date.
+The SCNS makes available on its homepage (flscns.fldoe.org) a report entitled "Courses at Nonregionally Accredited Institutions" that contains a comprehensive listing of all nonpublic institution courses in the SCNS inventory, as well as each course's transfer level and transfer effective date.
 This report is updated monthly.

 Questions about the SCNS and appeals regarding course credit transfer decisions should be directed to the Curriculum Support Coordinator in Building Y210 at 863-784-7488 or to the Florida Department of Education, Office of Articulation, 1401 Turlington Building, Tallahassee, Florida 32399-0400.
-Special reports and technical information may be requested by calling the SCNS office at 850-245-0427 or at f scns.f doe.org.
+Special reports and technical information may be requested by calling the SCNS office at 850-245-0427 or at flscns.fldoe.org.